iamsammak/cartooncolours/docs/bugs.md

 Although I don't like having to reload the pokemonData each time there is a resize

+Before reassigning variables, grabbed old currentPokeId and fed that into the params for the "new" Pokemon(canvas, ctx, leadPokeId)

 ## Keydown event listener
 Event listener will also trigger when typing in input tag/field BUT using